-In path_darks, path_flat_darks, path_flats, path_wavelength_darks, path_wavelength, and path_spectra the corresponding subfolders are to be entered, which were created in section Preparations.
-The variable path_wavelength_darks can be set to '?' if no darks were taken for the ThAr exposures. out_path is the directory where the script places intermediate results.
-The reduced files (master_dark.fit, master_flat.fit, master_wave.fit, master_spectrum.fit) are stored in the local directory so that they are more easily available for the following analysis steps.
-If you want to mirror the recordings you have to set flip_images to True.
-If the images should also be binned, set bin_images to True.
-The binning factor can be determined via the variable binning_value.
+In path_darks, path_flat_darks, path_flats, path_thars and path_spectra the corresponding subfolders are to be entered, which were created in section Preparations. out_path is the directory where the script places intermediate results.
+The reduced files (master_dark.fit, master_flat.fit, master_thar.fit, master_spectrum.fit) are stored in the local directory so that they are more easily available for the following analysis steps.

+If you want to mirror the recordings you have to set flip_bool to True.
+If the images should also be binned, set bin_bool to True.
+The binning factor can be determined via the variable bin_val.